swarnimaj/stock-prediction-sentiment-analysis/README.md

    - Analyze confusion matrices
    - Compare model performance

-This code represents a comprehensive approach to financial market analysis that combines traditional technical analysis with modern sentiment analysis from social media.
-It follows best practices in data science and provides a robust framework for understanding the relationship between social media sentiment and stock market movements.

 ---------------------------------------------------------------------------------

-I'll help you analyze and interpret each of these plots and the provided results.

 1. **AAPL Stock Price vs. Daily Mean Sentiment Plot**
 - The blue line represents Apple's stock closing price from 2015 to early 2018